tonywang3571/Mapping_Earthquakes/README.md

 ## Overview of Project

 **Purpose:**
-The purpose of this project is to create an interactive webpage that allows the user to explore different interactive charts about bacterial growth in participants' navel.
+The purpose of this project is to create tectonic plates and markers for earthquakes and major earthquakes around the work with API.
 ## Resources:
 - Data Source: Provided [Data](https://github.com/tonywang3571/Navel_Biodiversity_Plotly/blob/master/samples.json)
 - Software: VS code 1.63.2 (Javascript, HTML, CSS, Leaflet 1.7.1)